micro-nova/micropython/docs/library/omv.sensor.rst

    Lets you get if measurement mode is enabled or not for the FLIR Lepton sensor.
 See `sensor.ioctl()` for more information.

+.. data:: sensor.IOCTL_LEPTON_SET_HIGH_TEMP_MODE

+   Lets you set the FLIR Lepton driver into a lower gain mode that enables temperature readings up to 400C.
+This mode is only available on the Lepton 3.5 sensor.
+See `sensor.ioctl()` for more information.

+.. data:: sensor.IOCTL_LEPTON_GET_HIGH_TEMP_MODE

+   Lets you get if high_temp mode is enabled or not for the FLIR Lepton sensor.
+See `sensor.ioctl()` for more information.

 .. data:: sensor.IOCTL_LEPTON_SET_MEASUREMENT_RANGE

    Lets you set the temperature range you want to map pixels in the image to when in measurement mode.
 See `sensor.ioctl()` for more information.